auriq/essentia_docs/index.rst

   the data we needed.
 * Clean the data to enable analytics.

-Essentia combines scalable, fast, ETL operations with an in-memory NoSQL database to simplify many common problems encountered by data engineers and scientists.
+Essentia combines scalable, fast, Data Processing operations with an in-memory NoSQL database to simplify many common problems encountered by data engineers and scientists.
 The documentation in these pages is meant to train users on how to use and integrate Essentia into their data processing workflow.
 Another useful resource and